liamzebedee/sugardao/README.md

 * sugardao: the diabetic dao.
 * $SUGAR: the sugar token, which fluctuates in price according to blood glucose levels.
-* DIA: the diabetes-backed stablecoin
+* DIA: the diabetes-backed stablecoin (and its inverse, iDIA, if you want to bet against diabetes)

 ## Introduction
 $SUGAR is a token which fluctuates in value according to my blood sugar levels. $SUGAR was distributed according to a [fair launch](https://insights.deribit.com/market-research/yfi-a-tale-of-fair-launch-governance-and-value/), where for 1 week anyone could become a sugar daddy/mummy.